SemenovBohdan123/SemenovBohdan123/README.md

 </div>

-### <div align="center">Goal-oriented Front-end developer with 1.5 years experience in different roles and frameworks.
-Communicative team member and higly efficient person in work and personal life.
-I engoy leraning and building new captivating projects.</div>
+### <div align="center">Experienced front-end developer with a year of experience in various frameworks.
+Outgoing team member and enthusiastic learner.
+Future goal is to become a confident full-stack developer.
+In free time, studying node js and creating interesting projects like paint online with Next.js</div>

 - 🔭 I’m currently working on [Github Paint Online](https://github.com/SemenovBohdan123/paint-online-front)